Silver Queen Euonymus

 Rich glossy dark-green foliage features bright creamy-white variegation and toothed edges; seaside salt tolerance; a great hedge plant with light dense branches that tolerate shearing for a formal appearance, or leave to its natural shape

-Silver Queen Euonymus has attractive dark green foliage edged in white.
+Silver Queen Euonymus has attractive dark green foliage edged in white on a plant with an upright spreading habit of growth.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Silver Queen Euonymus is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.